Chapter 19: The Tragedy at Ong Thanh 062025

 He had just requested more troops to throw at his thoughtlessly

-aggressive actions, supporting a strategy, which had not produced a
+aggressive actions, supporting a strategy that had not produced a shred

 By his own words, Westy saw nothing wrong with trading one